-Bleach, paint, washing detergent and other household items feature in the work of Husk Bennett, the second artist in our series exploring how Manchester School of Art students are reacting to COVID-19 and lockdown.
+Bleach, paint, washing detergent and other household items feature in the work of Husk Bennett, the second artist in our series exploring how Manchester School of Art students are reacting to the pandemic and lockdown.

 Bennett is a multimedia artist who incorporates pop culture into his large-scale paintings.
-He says that: “despite using recognisable motifs in my paintings, I am often engaged in the idea that the subject and the actual content of the painting can be completely different and read in a multitude of ways”.
+He says: “Despite using recognisable motifs in my paintings, I am often engaged in the idea that the subject and the actual content of the painting can be completely different and read in a multitude of ways.”

 Originally from Belfast, Bennett has been living in Rusholme whilst studying Fine Art and History at Manchester School of Art.

-See more of Husk Bennett’s work and learn more about future exhibitions at @pilotinspektorlee
+See more of Husk Bennett’s work and learn more about future exhibitions by following @pilotinspektorlee.